This page was last updated on December 9th, 2023.

 Boot from SPI flash

 I couldn’t find a software project that provides an easy way to make use of the SPI flash of the ROCK Pi 4 with only free software.
 Armbian does provide an easy way indeed, but unfortunately the project’s builds depend on binary blobs.
-So I have to build U-Boot myself.
+So I’m going to build U-Boot myself.
 The official U-Boot documentation, in this context especially the document for Rockchip supported boards, is really helpful.

 Before I begin I have to get all the necessary tools.
 Working with Debian-based PureOS I use apt to get the required packages:

-~$ sudo apt install build-essential gcc-aarch64-linux-gnu gcc-arm-none-eabi bison flex swig libncurses-dev libssl-dev uuid-dev libgnutls28-dev python3-dev python3-setuptools python3-pyelftools
+~$ sudo apt install build-essential gcc-aarch64-linux-gnu gcc-arm-none-eabi bison flex swig libncurses-dev libssl-dev uuid-dev libgnutls28-dev python3-dev python3-setuptools python3-pyelftools git

 ~$ mkdir uboot-rockpi4